-In 1911, John James Hewitt again gives his profession as Farm Bailiff, on this occasion confirming that he was indeed employed on the estate and being based on the Home Farm one of the most important on the estate.
+In 1911, John James Hewitt again gives his profession as Farm Bailiff, on this occasion elaborating that he was indeed employed on the estate and being based on the Home Farm one of the most important on the estate.
 Ida and Allen had been added to the family, a second daughter Kathleen Agnes had died in infancy in 1905 and their mother, Amelia, had died only the previous year, aged 44.
-The estate was looking after the family well, the second son.
-Ernest.
-(Gardener, Improver) was boarding with the head gardener on the Flixton Estate, whilst oldest son, Sidney was still at home but employed by the estate as a junior clerk.
-A widow (probably a rather ancient 68, not the 60 she was claiming) had been imported from Amelia's home village of Tivetshall (where she had been married to the blacksmith) to look after the children.
+The estate was providing work for much of the family, the second son, Ernest, (Gardener, Improver) was boarding with the head gardener on the Flixton Estate, whilst oldest son, Sidney was still at home but employed by the estate as a junior clerk.
+A widow (probably the rather ancient 68, not the 60 she was claiming) had been imported from the deceased Amelia's home village of Tivetshall (where she had been married to the blacksmith) to look after the Hewitt children.

-So, other than the death of Amelia, the family was set up for a comfortable future but then the father, John James himself died in early 1914, before war had been declared.
+Things worsen for the family, having lost their mother in 1910, John James himself died in early 1914, before war had even broken out.
 The family, even though the youngest child was only 10, would have become homeless since their home was tied to their father's job.
-George Godbold took over the Stewardship of Flixton Home Farm, one of his sons, Sapper Horace George died in March 1917.
-Unusually he was buried at Flixton, on enquiry this proved to be due to his dying of pneumonia, presumably he had either contracted the illness whilst at home or had been sent back to England to recover.
+George Godbold took over the Stewardship of Home Farm, one of his sons, Horace George died in March 1917.